Chart Color Schemes

 Prahran features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

 Prahran's dwelling structure, as per the latest Census, consisted of 18.3% houses and 81.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Melbourne metro had 67.9% houses and 32.1% other dwellings.
+This contrasts with Melbourne metro's 67.9% houses and 32.1% other dwellings.
 Home ownership in Prahran was at 20.2%, with mortgaged dwellings at 24.5% and rented ones at 55.3%.
-The median monthly mortgage repayment in Prahran was $2,274, higher than Melbourne metro's average of $2,000.
-The median weekly rent figure for Prahran was $421, compared to Melbourne metro's $390.
-Nationally, Prahran's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The median monthly mortgage repayment in Prahran was $2,274, higher than Melbourne metro's $2,000.
+The median weekly rent in Prahran was $421, compared to Melbourne metro's $390.
+Nationally, Prahran's mortgage repayments were significantly higher at $2,274 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing